 Dedicated to teaching and performing, our faculty brings a wide range of experience to our students.
 Educated at institutions such as Juilliard, the Curtis Institute of Music and Boston University, they have established prolific careers in solo, orchestral and chamber music performance.
 Because of this, they can provide training to prepare students for further study, competitions and careers in performance.

 Amy Lee, violin – Holding degrees from the Curtis Institute of Music and the Juilliard School, she joined The Cleveland Orchestra as Associate Concertmaster in 2008.
-In addition, she is a member of Chamber Music of Lincoln Center Two program.
-She is also a decided chamber musician and teacher.
+She is a member of the Kent/Blossom Music Festival faculty and a dedicated chamber musician performing as a member of the Omni String Quaretet and Ensemble HD.
+Throughout the summer she also appears at several music festivals, including Marlboro Music Festival.

-Cathy Robinson, violin – A founding member of the award-winning Miami String Quartet, she holds degrees from the Curtis Institute of Music and the San Francisco Conservatory.
+Cathy Robinson, violin – A founding member of the award-winning Miami String Quartet, she holds degrees from the Curtis Institute of Music and the San Francisco Conservatory where studied with pedagoges Ivan Galamian, David Cerone and Isadore Tinkleman.
 In addition to a busy performance schedule, she is a dedicated teacher both at Kent State University and the Kent/Blossom Music Festival.

 Mark Atherton, double bass – A member of The Cleveland Orchestra since 1983, Mr. Atherton earned his bachelor’s degree from Boston University where he studied with Henry Portnoi and David Cobb.
 A dedicated teacher, he currently is on the faculty of Kent State University having formerly served on the faculties of Indiana State University and the Cleveland Institute of Music.